-Scottish Water - No objections and advice to applicant that separate contact/application will be required at the time of connection.
-Sewer connections in the vicinity will be required.
+Scottish Water - no objections and advice to applicant that separate contact/application will be required at the time of connection.
+Sewer connections in the vicinity will be required, and have already been provided in part.

-Building Standards - A Building Warrant will be required.
+Building Standards - a Building Warrant will be required.

-Flood Risk Management Team - No objections.
+Flood Risk Management Team - no objections.

-Environmental Health Manager: Contaminated Land - No objections.
+Environmental Health Manager: Contaminated Land - no objections.

-Environmental Health Manager - No objections.
+Environmental Health Manager - no objections.

-Transportation Manager - Following submission of amended plans resolving some queries the proposal may be supported subject to the conditions and informatives recommended.
+Transportation Manager - following submission of amended plans resolving parking and roads issues, the proposal is acceptable subject to the condition and informative proposed.